-3.5 (5pts) We will now examine the effect of the starting point on the SGD solution.
+(Bonus) 3.5 (5pts) We will now examine the effect of the starting point on the SGD solution.
 Fixing the step size at 0.00005 and the maximum number of iterations at 1,000,000, choose the initial point randomly from the d-dimensional sphere with radius $r = \{0, 0.1, 0.5, 1, 10, 20, 30\}$ (to do this random initialization, you can sample from the standard Gaussian $N(0, \mathbf{I})$, and then renormalize the sampled point to have l_2 norm r).
 Plot the average normalized training error and the average normalized test error over 10 trials vs r.
 Comment on the results, in relation to the results from part (3.2) where you explored different l_2 regularization coefficients.
 Can you provide an explanation for the behavior seen in this plot?

-Deliverables for Problem 3: Code for the previous parts as a separate Python file Q3.py.
+Deliverables for Problem 3: Completed ipynb notebook with each TODO filled in.
 Training and test error for part 3.1.
 Plots for part 3.2, 3.4 and 3.5.
 Training and test error for different step sizes for part 3.3.
 Explanation for parts 3.2, 3.3, 3.4, 3.5.
+All discussion and plots requested should be included in the submitted PDF-not (only) the jupyter notebook.